base-org/web/apps/base-docs/base-camp/docs/hardhat-verify/hardhat-verify-sbs.md

 }
 ```

-Be aware that at this point an API Key for base goerli is not required, so we can simply define a placeholder like `"ETHERSCAN_API_KEY"`.
+Be aware that at this point an API Key for base goerli is not required, so you can simply define a placeholder like `"ETHERSCAN_API_KEY"`.

 However, for other networks, you might have to include in your `.env` file the following: